 - Accessibility vs. Usability vs. W3C Web “Standards”.

 - Accessibility for Everyone.

 Download copies of the Online Accessibility Quick Guide or Accessibility Handbook.
 This will give you basic steps that will be helpful to get started.

 Who’s Responsible for Accessibility

 Accessibility is a shared responsibility.
 This chart shows who’s responsible for accessibility of online content based on roles.
-What roles do the instructor, Disability Support Services and Educational Media Technologies play in making a course accessible?
+What roles do the instructor, Disability Support Services, and Educational Media Technologies play in making a course accessible?
 Let’s work together to make sure all students have an equal opportunity to achieve their educational goals!
 Here is an Accessibility Guide to help you get started.

 Ask your publisher about accessibility

-Online materials by your publisher must also be accessible.
+Online materials provided by your publisher must also be accessible.
 If the materials are not accessible, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
 Please ask your publisher’s these questions before adopting their online tools and materials.
 Questions you should always ask your Publisher.